McDonnell Douglas MD-80s in 1/400 Scale

 Gemini Jets Mould (2013) - Version 1

-Overall the rest of the mould is pretty good but the nose is awful.
+Overall the rest of the mould is pretty good but the nose was awful.
 There is an obvious pinching in at the bottom by the front door.
 This looks weird and almost like two moulds have been cut and shut.
 This could also be the reason the mould is too low at the front.
 It makes the fuselage look fat!
 As others have mentioned the nose gear is too far back by at least half its width which makes the nose look too long.
 The overall effect from the side looks pretty bad.

 Gemini Jets Mould (2014) Version 2